dhuppenkothen/GRB230307A_QPOSearch/README.md

 ## Copyright

-Copyright belongs to the authors, all rights reserved## Copyright
+Copyright belongs to the authors, all rights reserved